wiremind/wiremind-kubernetes/README.md

 - The diagram has been drawn using the free online software https://draw.io, the source code is located at `documentation/schema-stop-pods.png`, feel free to correct it or make it more understandable.

+## stop-pods with HPA

+`KubernetesDeploymentManager.stop_pods()` neutralizes HPA managing the Deployments if any, as `HPAScaleToZero` (see [here](https://github.com/kubernetes/kubernetes/pull/74526)) may be in use (HPA may scale up the Deployment even if its `replicas=0`), a more straightforward solution will be available in the future see [here](https://github.com/kubernetes/enhancements/pull/2022).
+Of course `KubernetesDeploymentManager.start_pods()` repairs it.
+It is encouraged to run this to re-scale up.

+See this [PR](https://github.com/wiremind/wiremind-kubernetes/commit/3990f00d1fff8b74b68e555321671be95b64b9b6) for more details.